Iran, U.S. officials hold nuclear talks in Geneva to narrow gaps

 Iran and the powers penned a preliminary deal in Geneva in November 2013 to buy time for talks on a long-term deal.
 Under the interim accord Iran suspended higher-grade enrichment, a potential route to bomb-making, in exchange for some easing of sanctions that are battering its oil-dependent economy.

-Western nations fear Iran's nuclear programme may be aimed at developing a nuclear weapons capability, demanding Tehran to significantly scale back its nuclear enrichment programme to make sure it cannot yield nuclear bombs.
+Western nations fear Iran's nuclear program may be aimed at developing a nuclear weapons capability, demanding Tehran to significantly scale back its nuclear enrichment program to make sure it cannot yield nuclear bombs.

-Iran says its nuclear programme is solely aimed at generating power and wants sanctions that have severely damaged its oil-dependent economy to be lifted as soon as possible.
+Iran says its nuclear program is solely aimed at generating power and wants sanctions that have severely damaged its oil-dependent economy to be lifted as soon as possible.

 More talks are likely to be held on the sidelines of the annual U.N.
 General Assembly (UNGA) in September, according to Iranian and European diplomats.